Mediation Can Be A Peaceful Alternative To Collaborative Divorce Litigation

 What Are The Benefits Of Mediation?

 Mediation has the potential to save both parties thousands in legal fees and prevent further deterioration of the family’s relationships.
-Divorce mediation is about you and your spouse deciding your own divorce, and determining what is best for each of you and your children.
+Collaborative Divorce mediation is about you and your spouse deciding your own divorce, and determining what is best for each of you and your children.
+Elaine Ryzak Fraser recently completed and received a certificate in Mediation and Conflict Management through the Harvard Law program.
 At Harris and Fraser, we can act as the third-party neutral mediator to help you work through the issues you need to resolve so that you can end your marriage as amicably and cost-effectively as possible.
 The issues covered include, but are not limited to:

 Mediation is flexible and confidential, providing a way to settle conflicts, and help you and your spouse work together as parents.
 This is extremely important if you have children and must interact with your former spouse.
 Mediation also fosters communication between parents, which is helpful when discussing issues pertaining to children.